CenturyLinkCloud/PublicKB/Servers/patching-as-a-service.md

 After the patching is complete you will receive an email that patching is complete.
 Please remove the server from maintenance mode.

-5\.
-Optional: Remove DNS

-You may wish to remove DNS 8.8.8.8 from the servers.\*

 ### Option 3: API